Vaccinium arctostaphylos

 Vaccinium arctostaphylos or Caucasian whortleberry is a species of shrub with edible fruit of blue color.
 It is native to Western Asia (Iran and Turkey), the Caucasus (Armenia; Azerbaijan; Georgia; Russia), and Southeastern Europe (Bulgaria).
+Cytology is 2n = 48.

 Medicinal effects

 In a study on 50 hyperlipidaemic adult patients, an extract of the fruit of Vaccinium arctostaphylos was found to have beneficial effects on serum lipid profile and oxidative stress.
 Each medicinal capsule contained 45 ± 2 mg of anthocyanins.
 The authors suggest that the effects may be due to the anthocyanin content of the fruit.